 Drain Flush Mercedes-Benz Coolant Antifreeze

 Need to drain the engine coolant (antifreeze) of your Mercedes-Benz?
 Learn how to drain the engine coolant of your Mercedes-Benz by following the procedures below.
-These guidelines help drain the coolant on models such as C, E, S, CLS, CLK, ML, GL, R-class, and other models.
+These guidelines help drain the coolant on models such as C, E, S, CLS, CLK, ML, GL, R-class, etc.

 What you will need